 Compatibility with the behavior of Db2 12 function level 500.
 This value has the same result as specifying V12R1M500.

 (V11R1)

 Compatibility with the behavior of Db2 11 new-function mode.
 After migration to Db2 12, this value has the same result as specifying V12R1M100.
+For more information, see V11R1 application compatibility level (Db2 Application programming and SQL)

 (V10R1)